-- The heights of buildings; - The minimum distances that buildings may be placed from streets and property lines; - The minimum size of lots; - The maximum sizes and heights of signs; and - The protection of important natural features.
+- The heights of buildings, - The percentage of a lot that may be covered by buildings and paving, - The minimum distances that buildings may be placed from streets and property lines, - The minimum size of lots. - The maximum sizes and heights of signs, and - The protection of important natural features.